kranerup/literisc/README.md

 can address two registers plus the accumulator compared to a single 16 bit instruction that could address three registers.

+Another inspiration from the 8-bit instruction sets is to have jump instructions combined with condition codes.
+Use of condition codes is unusual in RISC because it creates extra instruction dependencies making pipelineing and parallelism more difficult.
+With this instruction set there are no unnecessary instruction dependencies because only one instruction changes condition code values.
+Also the instruction set is not targeted for high performance making pipelining and parallel speculative execution less interesting.
+Instead the instruction set can utilize the sequential non-pipelined execution to make more efficient instructions (for example the multi-register push/pop instructions).

+The instruction set is pretty extensive so why call it RISC?
+Well, the RISC concept was never really about having few instructions.
+It was rather about optimizing the instruction set for compilers and only include instructions that make the compiled programs faster or smaller.
+In that sense this instruction set is RISC.

+I'm not claiming this instruction set is better than others as that would require a lot of more work to measure and compare with other instruction sets.
+I view this more as an experiment that merges the 8-bit variable length instruction sets with the RISC ideas of compiler friendly symmetric instructions.

 ## LiteRISC instruction set v 0.5

 ### Register Set